NEA receives help from the heavens

 - Loadshedding free country

-May 15, 2018-The Nepal Electricity Authority (NEA) received unexpected help from the heavens in its effort to eliminate loadshedding in the industrial sector.
+The Nepal Electricity Authority (NEA) received unexpected help from the heavens in its effort to eliminate loadshedding in the industrial sector.
 Incessant rain in the last few days has raised the water levels in the rivers, allowing domestic hydropower plants to boost production.

 A majority of the hydroelectric plants in the country are of the run-of-the-river type, and power generation goes up when there is more water in the rivers.